MaelRibes/Discord-Replica/README.md

 Since our project is already containerized with Docker, we can take advantage of this to automate the launch of the replica set.
 The tutorial **[replica_set_tutorial.md](Replica_Set_Tutorial.md)** explains step by step how to initialize a MongoDB replica set with Docker.
 It closely follows what we used in the project.

-# Developed Features

-- User connections
-- Server management
-- Real-time display of connected users indicated by the circle next to a user's username
-- Management of rooms within a server
-- Friends list
-- Private conversations
-- Verifications (checking login fields, can't add the same user twice to a server or as a friend, uniqueness of private conversations between two users)
-- Server and user stats
-- MongoDB database Replica set
-- Docker containerization of the project

 # Stats